MohammedAnwar2/bookly-app/README.md

 ---

-### 8. **Refresh Functionality 🔄**
+### 8. Local Storage 📥

-You can update the data easily by tapping the **refresh button**.
-This feature allows you to load fresh content with just a tap, ensuring that the app always provides the most current information.
+We utilize **local storage** to keep your data available even when you're offline.
+You can access books and related information without requiring an internet connection, offering a more reliable and consistent experience.

+This feature ensures that once you’ve accessed a book or its details, the information will be saved locally on your device, allowing you to continue browsing and reading without interruptions.

 ![Refresh](assets/screenshot/refresh.png)